jedluk/use-exportable-csv/README.md

 React hook for downloading csv in convenient way.

-- your json-like data in converted into csv (with options You provide: delimiter, headers, BOM mask) and on top of this, blob is generated
+- your json-like data (or set of primitive values) in converted into csv (with options You provide: delimiter, headers, BOM mask) and on top of this, blob is generated
-- blob is available under DOMString, which returned from hook
+- blob is available under DOMString, which is returned from hook
-- each time you change your data/options, DOMString is unbound from document
+- each time you change your data/options, DOMString is updated (old one is unbound from document)
+- link can be used as anchor tag attribute to enable downloadation

 ## Usage